Gallacea scleroderma

 Gallacea scleroderma, also known as the velvet potato fungus, is a truffle-like basidiomycete fungus endemic to New Zealand.
 This species is notable for its subterranean fruiting bodies, which resemble small, velvety tubers.
 It belongs to the family Gallaceaceae within the order Hysterangiales.

 Taxonomy

-Gallacea scleroderma was circumscribed by American mycologist Curtis Gates Lloyd in 1905, The genus Gallacea was established to accommodate truffle-like fungi characterized by hypogeous fruiting bodies and thick peridia, often adapted to dry or temperate environments as the fungal species didn't fit well in the existing classification of Mesophellia, especially because of Gallacea sclerodermas unique spore producing tissue.
+Gallacea scleroderma was circumscribed by American mycologist Curtis Gates Lloyd in 1905, The genus Gallacea was established to accommodate truffle-like fungi characterised by hypogeous fruiting bodies and thick peridia, often adapted to dry or temperate environments as the fungal species did not fit well in the existing classification of Mesophellia, especially because of Gallacea sclerodermas unique spore producing tissue.

 Description

 Gallacea scleroderma produces underground (hypogeous) fruiting bodies that are roughly spherical to irregular in shape, and typically measure 2–5 cm in diameter.
 The outer surface (peridium) is firm, thick, and may have a velvety texture, giving rise to its common name "velvet potato fungus."
 When cut open the gleba is brown to muddy brown in color.
 The spores are ellipsoid, smooth, and brown in color measuring approximately 10–5 micrometres (μm).